Last Updated on

 Advice on How to Make Operant Conditioning Work For You

-If you decide to use positive reinforcement in your life, with you kids or at work, there are a few key points you should remember:
+If you decide to use positive reinforcement in your life, with your kids, with your pets, or at work, there are a few key points you should remember:

 - The value of the reward can lessen with time, so do not give it too freely.
 You may want to consider a backup reward.